Japanese war crimes: War crimes trials

 Soon after the war, the Allied powers indicted 25 persons as Class-A war criminals, and 5,700 persons were indicted as Class-B or Class-C war criminals by Allied criminal courts.
 Of these, 984 were initially condemned to death, 920 were actually executed, 475 received life sentences, 2,944 received prison terms, 1,018 were acquitted, and 279 were not sentenced or not brought to trial.
-These indicted war criminals included 178 ethnic Taiwanese and 148 ethnic Koreans people.
+These indicted war criminals included 178 ethnic Taiwanese and 148 ethnic Korean people.
 Class A criminals were all tried by the International Military Tribunal for the Far East, also known as "the Tokyo Trials".
 Other courts were held in numerous places across Asia and the Pacific.

 Tokyo Trials

 The International Military Tribunal for the Far East was formed to try accused people in Japan itself.

 High-ranking officers who were tried included Kōichi Kido and Sadao Araki.
-Three former (unelected) prime ministers: Kōki Hirota, Hideki Tojo and Kuniaki Koiso were convicted of Class-A war crimes.
+Three former (unelected) prime ministers: Kōki Hirota, Hideki Tojo, and Kuniaki Koiso were convicted of Class-A war crimes.
 Many military leaders were also convicted.
 Two people convicted as Class-A war criminals later served as ministers in post-war Japanese governments.